ArgoDMQC/matlab_owc/README.md

-# The Matlab OW toolbox
+# The Matlab OWC toolbox

 This is a package of MATLAB routines for calibrating profiling float conductivity sensor drift.
 A description of the algorithms can be found in "An improved calibration method for the drift of the conductivity sensor on autonomous CTD profiling floats by θ-S climatology", by W.B.
 Owens and A.P.S.
 Wong, in Deep-Sea Research Part I: Oceanographic Research Papers, 56(3), 450-457, 2009.
 Lately,  modifications suggested in “Improvement of bias detection in Argo float conductivity sensors and its application in the North Atlantic” , by C. Cabanes, V. Thierry and C. Lagadec, in Deep-Sea Research Part I, 114, 128-136, 2016  have been taken into account.